-- Mushrooms – Preferably portabello or any other large mushrooms.
+- Mushrooms - Preferably portabella or any other large mushrooms.

 Flavoring the vegetables

-When it comes to grilling vegetables, I just coat them with some olive oil and place them right on the hot grill.
-I don’t add any other spices (not even salt).
-However, I make a delicious and zesty vinaigrette using lemon juice, olive oil, sumac, salt and pepper to drizzle over them when they’re off the grill.
-You can also use my popular tahini sauce to drizzle over grilled vegetables.
+To grill vegetables, I just coat them with some olive oil and place them right on the hot grill.
+I don't add any other spices (not even salt).
+However, I make a delicious and zesty vinaigrette using lemon juice, olive oil, sumac, salt and pepper to drizzle over them when they're off the grill.
+You can also use my popular tahini sauce or tzatziki to drizzle over grilled vegetables.

 Keep in mind that the process is different if you're making Mediterranean roasted vegetables, in which case the veggies are flavored with olive oil and spices before roasting.